flutter/website/src/content/deployment/flavors.md

         - premium
 ```

-In this example, files within the `assets/common/` directory will always be bundled
+In this example, files within the `assets/common/`
-when app is built during `flutter run` or `flutter build`.
-Files within the
+directory will always be bundled when app is built
+during `flutter run` or `flutter build`.
+Files within the `assets/free/` directory
-`assets/free/` directory are bundled _only_ when the `--flavor` option is set
+are bundled _only_ when the `--flavor` option is set to `free`.
-to `free`.
 Similarly, files within the `assets/premium` directory are
 bundled _only_ if `--flavor` is set to `premium`.

 ## More information

-For more information on creating and using flavors, check out
+For more information on creating and using flavors,
-the following resources:
+check out the following resources:

-* [Build flavors in Flutter (Android and iOS) with different Firebase projects per flavor Flutter Ready to Go][]
+* [Build flavors in Flutter (Android and iOS)
+  with different Firebase projects per flavor Flutter Ready to Go][]
 * [Flavoring Flutter Applications (Android & iOS)][]
-* [Flutter Flavors Setup with multiple Firebase Environments using FlutterFire and Very Good CLI][]
+* [Flutter Flavors Setup with multiple Firebase Environments using
+  FlutterFire and Very Good CLI][flutterfire-flavors]

 ### Packages